andres-lowrie/lang/docs/content/docs/functions/_index.md

 ### Multiple returns

-Technically, they can't return multple things return a _tuple_ of things;
-however the synax provides sugar to do so
+Technically, functions can't return multple things, they can return a _tuple_ of things; however the syntax provides sugar to assign multiple variables of a tuple that's returned

 ```
-name -> 'John, 'Smith'
+name -> 'John', 'Smith'

 first, last = name
 ```

-You can specify the types of those as well like any other function just need some commas in the right places
+The comma (`,`) makes the return a tuple; in the above case it sets the return type to a "pair tuple of any" (tuple:any).
+You can however specify the types of those as well like any other function, just need some commas in the right places

 ```
 name -> (str, str)